LianVictor/VectorBlox-SoC-Video-Kit-Demo/README.md

 ## QuickStart Setup Guide

-To start running the demo on the PolarFire SoC Video Kit (without building) using the job file we provide, please use this [Quickstart Setup Guide](docs/Quickstart.md)
+To start running the demo along with [precompiled models](https://github.com/Microchip-Vectorblox/VectorBlox-SDK/blob/master/example/soc-video-c/demo_models.h) on the PolarFire SoC Video Kit (without building) using the job file we provide, please use this [Quickstart Setup Guide](docs/Quickstart.md).

 ## Building with Libero Setup Guide